htcondor/htcondor/docs/users-manual/priorities-and-preemption.rst

-When HTCondor needs a job to vacate a machine for whatever reason, it sends the job an asynchronous signal specified in the ``KillSig`` attribute of the job’s ClassAd.
+When HTCondor needs a job to vacate a machine for whatever reason, it sends the job an asynchronous signal specified in the ``KillSig`` attribute of the job's ClassAd.
 The value of this attribute can be specified by the user at submit time by placing the **kill\_sig** option in the HTCondor submit description file.